Updated: December 9, 2024

 Property prices

-In the third quarter of 2023, the average asking price for a house in the Lisbon Metropolitan, property prices stood at €4,061 per square meter and €6,009 per square meter in Lisbon city center.
+In the third quarter of 2023, the average asking price for a house in the Lisbon Metropolitan Area, property prices stood at €4,061 per square meter and €6,009 per square meter in Lisbon city center.
 House prices will vary, however, depending on the type of property you are looking to purchase.
-L be more expensive.
+It is also important to keep in mind that luxury properties in Portugal will be more expensive.

 Compared with other Western European countries, you should also find prices to generally be quite reasonable.
 Note that popular areas, such as Lisbon and the Algarve, will be more expensive than other parts of the country.
 If you are looking to buy and then generate rental income, then this can also be a lucrative investment.

-Also, it’s worth being aware that the purchase price can be higher or lower than the asking price.
+Also, it’s worth being aware that the purchase price can be higher or lower than the asking price, although it is normally lower.
 This difference between the purchase price and sales price is because sellers often look to sell their properties by a set date and are often constrained by other variables.
-It is also worth considering that, as these are averages, the prices can also be more expensive than this.

 At present, Portugal’s highly skilled workforce, booming tourism industry, world-class infrastructure, business-friendly environment, and easy access to markets are among several factors that have contributed to a continuous and steady flow of investments into different economic sectors over the past few years.